stanlee321/bluetooth-rpi-beacon/README.md

 ```

-Uncomment the line 12 in [puck.js](./puck.js) for full log for all the aviable services from beacon.
+Uncomment the line 12 in [puck.js](./puck.js) for full log for all the aviable services from beacons.

 ```console